Azure-Samples/azure-search-dotnet-samples/README.md

----
-topic: sample
-services: azure-search
-platforms: dotnet
-languages:
-  - csharp
-name: Azure Search C# samples
-description: "Find C# samples for Azure Search in this repository."
-products:
-  - azure
-  - azure-search
-urlFragment: dotnet-csharp-samples
----

-# Azure Search .NET Samples
+# Azure Cognitive Search .NET Samples

-This repository contains C# sample code used in Azure Search quickstarts, tutorials, and examples.
-All samples run on the shared (free) Azure Search service.
+This repository contains C# sample code used in Azure Cognitive Search quickstarts, tutorials, and examples.
+All samples run on the shared (free) Azure Cognitive Search service.

 ## Quickstart

-This .NET Core console app uses the Azure Search .NET SDK to create an index, load it with documents, and execute a few queries.
+This .NET Core console app uses the Azure Cognitive Search .NET SDK to create an index, load it with documents, and execute a few queries.
 The index is modeled on a subset of the Hotels dataset, reduced for readability and comprehension.
 Index definition and documents are included in the code.

 ## Create your first app